Brand Strategy Basics

 You, my dear reader, may have broken this bond.
 You may have moved on from eating at McDonald’s, but hundreds of millions of others remain unable to do so.
-That’s a good business for them, but what’s important here for this illustration is that the difference between McDonald’s and Burger King is fundamentally a difference of brand strategy.
-McDonald’s is very conscious of what it is doing here, and the net difference of their having this clarity and focus over time is huge.
-In 2012, the bottom line difference between these two brands—both selling essentially the same short list of products to hungry consumers—was 27 billion dollars.
+That’s good business for them, but what’s important here for this illustration is that the difference between McDonald’s and Burger King is fundamentally a difference of brand strategy.
+McDonald’s is very conscious of what it is doing here, and the net difference of having this clarity and focus over time is huge.
+In 2012, the bottom-line difference between these two brands—both selling essentially the same short list of products to hungry consumers—was 27 billion dollars.
 That’s a BIG difference.

 How does this apply to you?
 How does this apply to your business, your museum, your organization selling hope, or widgets, or whatever it is that you sell?

 Good answers to the right questions make all the difference for brand strategy, and I am here arguing that brand strategy makes all the difference for success.

 Good answers to the right questions make all the difference for brand strategy, and I am here arguing that brand strategy makes all the difference for success.
 Burger King is working very hard to perfect its process, its products, its marketing.
 McDonald’s does this too, of course, but the bigger brand strategy effort for McDonald’s is to make sure that their brand experience is consistently and effectively delivered 68 million times a day with special attention to kids.
 That’s a lot of times to deliver a brand experience.
 Their ability to effectively do so is reflected in the numbers.

 So, here’s a key question for YOU as it relates to your brand strategy: